ccorcos/meteor-swipe/README.md

       Swiper.leftRight('page4', null)
 ```

+`setPageHard` sets the current page without any animation.

 To prevent a swipe from starting on a certain element, simply add a `no-swipe`
 class to that element.